 14. All flights booked by the Company for you will be subject to the conditions of the carrying airline and E.U. and International aviation law.

-18. If you book to join an expedition on a ‘land-only’ basis or a course, the Company cannot and does not accept any responsibility for any of the travel arrangements that you make in order to join the expedition or course.
+- If you book to join an expedition or course on a ‘land-only’ basis, the Company cannot and does not accept any responsibility for any of the travel arrangements that you make in order to join the expedition or course.
 The Company accepts no financial liability that may arise from any enforced change to your travel plans due to any alteration of the expedition or course dates, the itinerary or its cancellation, howsoever caused.
 You are advised to book transferable, refundable travel tickets with no penalties should a cancellation be necessary.

 19. You may pay your deposit and balance by electronic transfer, debit/credit card, cash or cheque.
 The total amount received by the Company’s bank must be no less than the full amount shown on your invoice and paid in the invoiced denomination into the appropriate account of that same denomination.
 If sending money by electronic (bank) transfer then you must pay the remitter’s (your) fees and the beneficiaries (the Company’s) fees, such that no charge for the transfer falls to the Company.

-21. Final payment must be made within 16 weeks of the Departure Date.
+- Final payment must be made within 16 weeks of the Departure Date.
 This includes payment for any extensions.
-The company reserves the right to request interim payments at their discretion before the final payment is required.
+The Company reserves the right to request interim payments at it’s discretion before the final payment is required.

 make full payment, within 3 working days of your booking having been confirmed.